Kp0c/drone-assembler/README.md

 - allow to edit assembly
 - allow to clear all
 - show the progress of the assembly
+- export to json
+- export to csv

 ## Improvements in case if I have more time
 - [ ] move drone to the center of the screen